Morswin/ArcadeGameProject/README.md

 - [x] Maybe it's a good idea to use glm or other already existing library to handle 2d vectors
 - [ ] Tidy up the makelists.txt and the directory/file structure
 - [ ] Add UI with ImGUI

+# Credits to resources are listed in
+resources/sources.md